philcali/device-pool/README.md

 These mid-level abstractions are more useful, and facilitates other useful decorations explained later.
 Many of the surrounding modules then implement these to allow flexible provisioning, reservations, and interacting with devices.

-The modules are then:
+## Client Side Modules

+A client library developing against a `DevicePool` and `Device` can use any of the following modules as necessary.

 - `device-pool-ec2`: provisioning on EC2 using autoscaling as the provisioning force.
 - `device-pool-s3`: content transfer over S3 (files to and from).